Inside the spectacle and symbolism of North Korea's Mass Games

 Although North Korea is scheduled to stage a large military parade in Pyongyang on the same day as the opening of the Mass Games, military messages may be less of a focus, they say.

-year he would stop testing weapons and make all-out efforts toward economic development.
+After having declared his country’s nuclear program “complete”, Kim said this year he would stop testing weapons and make all-out efforts toward economic development.

-“In the past the big theme was anti-Americanism and anti-imperialism, but this time... they might talk more about economic achievements rather than being hostile and accusatory to other countries,” said Lee Woo-young, a professor at the University of North Korean Studies in Seoul.
+“In the past the big theme was anti-Americanism and anti-imperialism, but this time ... they might talk more about economic achievements rather than being hostile and accusatory to other countries,” said Lee Woo-young, a professor at the University of North Korean Studies in Seoul.

 “They will emphasize how peace-loving they are and willing for coexistence.”